christophkogler/bitburner-scripts/README.md

 # bitburner-scripts
 Collection of personal BitBurner scripts remaining after completing most of the game.
-All scripts should be placed in the base folder of the home server.
+All scripts should be placed in the base directory of the home server.
 Placing them in a subdirectory (ie /earlygame/...) or operating them from a remote server (ie running on n00dles) is **not tested**.

+# earlygame
+Scripts using mechanics solely from the early game, before seeing the truth.

+# lategame
+Scripts for mechanics from lategame.

 # drop-in-attack-server
 A batcher designed to literally drop in to a save and function.
 Uses 14.5GB, will batch using as much network RAM as necessary / available.